circuit/circuit-ios-sdk/Documentation/source/includes/_user.md

 }
 ```

-Returns the user in JSON format by the given user id
+Returns the user in JSON format by the given user ids

 Parameter | Type |  Description
 --------- | ----------- | ---------
 userId | string | ID of the user to retrieve
 completion | callback | A completion block that takes either a user or an error and returns void

-## getUsersById
+## getUsersById:completion:

 ```objective_c
 [client getUsersById:@[ "ADD USER ID" ] completion:^(NSDictionary *users, NSError *error) {